-On 25 November 1912, Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow to be appointed Director of the Admiralty’s Air Department.
+Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow when he was appointed Director of the Admiralty’s Air Department on 25 November 1912.
 In this role, he oversaw the creation of the Royal Naval Air Service with Winston Churchill who was First Lord of the Admiralty.
 The Assistant Director was Schwann, who had taken off in the Avro D at Barrow on 18 November 1911.

 ‘The Admiralty recognise the work so magnificently and unremittingly carried out by Commodore Sueter – who has been, as Director of the Air Department, responsible for the organisation from the outset, and for the conduct of the RNAS up to its present state of efficiency – by promoting that invaluable officer to the rank of Commodore First Class, and placing in his charge the matiriel side of naval aeronautical work with the new title of Superintendent of Aircraft Construction.’ – Flight magazine, 17 September 1915.